Should I Install Engine Heaters For The Winter?Published: October/November 2011

 Don Casey: There will be very little difference in the power output among reputable brands of VHF radios.
 Where most installations go wrong is in selecting a cheap antenna or small coax.
 Choose the brand of radio based on reputation for reliability, not performance.
 Select their least expensive model that has the features you want.
 Where you want to spend a little extra is on the antenna and cable.
 The trick to good performance is getting all of the power the radio delivers out into the air, and that requires big cable and a good antenna.
 Do your homework here and you'll end up with an installation that will never leave you out of the loop.
-(For more information, see "Installing A VHF Radio," in our new DIY section on page 70.)
+(For more information, see "Installing A VHF Radio" .)

 I need to replace a circuit breaker/switch.
 The switch toggle is broken off and even though the breaker still seems to work fine, the survey says replace it.
 The original breaker is a 2.5-amp and all I can find for a replacement is a 5-amp.
 Is it ok to install the 5-amp in place of the 2.5?